Is Vaping Good for You?

 This is a concern because, while the ingredients that act as a suspension for the nicotine in vape pens are less harmful than tobacco, research by the American Lung Association (ALA) indicates that nicotine has been associated with lasting cognitive and behavioral impairments, including effects on memory, learning, and attention.

-The CDC has raised concerns over vaping in young people, add that “Nicotine can harm the developing adolescent brain.
+The CDC has raised concerns over vaping in young people, adding that “Nicotine can harm the developing adolescent brain.
 The brain keeps developing until about age 25.”

 While the use of propylene glycol or glycerin as a suspension does pose significantly lower health risks than smoking cigarettes, the long-term effects of e-cigarettes have yet to be studied in detail.